radian-software/prescient.el/README.md

   and how to customize it manually.

 ### Selectrum-Specific
+For Selectrum, you can use special commands to toggle the current filters that you are using.
+For example, to toggle regexp filtering filtering on or off (perhaps you're searching for a long/complex candidate), you can press `M-s r`.
+If you wish to use *only* regexp filtering, you can use `C-u M-s r` to unconditionally turn on regexp filtering and turn off all other methods.

-In Selectrum, commands for toggling the filter methods used are bound to a `M-s` prefix.
-This is similar to toggling commands used with Isearch, such as `isearch-toggle-char-fold`, which is bound to `M-s '` in `isearch-mode-map`.
-These Selectrum commands are bound in `selectrum-prescient-filter-toggle-map`, and are:
+These commands can be found in `selectrum-prescient-filter-toggle-map`, which is bound to `M-s` inside the Selectrum buffer.
+This is similar to Isearch's own toggling commands (such as `isearch-toggle-char-fold`, bound to `M-s '`), except that multiple filtering methods can be active at the same time.

 | Key   | Command                               |
 |-------|---------------------------------------|